 Looking back, I was amazed that I was able to walk on that foot at all.
 It was a serious was the sprain.
 For several weeks following I was on crutches.

-Since that day, twelve years ago, I have connected with the spirits of other plants.
+Since that day, thirty eight years ago, I have connected with the spirits of other plants.
 They have instilled a sense of excitement and gladness in people meeting them on walks in canyons and the mountains of San Diego.

 It is my hope that some few may hear the message of the plants.